fkrull/VM-Park/README.md

 Run `vagrant status` to get an overview of all defined VMs.
 Then run

     vagrant up <VM name>
-    vagrant reload <VM name>

-to first create and provision the VM, then reboot it so all the changes take.
-All VMs are GUI-enabled and have bidirectional shared clipboard turned on.
+to create and provision the VM you want.
+All VMs are GUI-enabled, have bidirectional shared clipboard turned on and mount the folder `~/Public`.

 ## Availability
-The Linux/FOSS systems use base boxes from [vagrantcloud.com](https://vagrantcloud.com) as far as possible.
-The Windows VMs may also be custom base boxes; those aren't going to be very useful to anyone but me.
+The Linux/FOSS systems use publicly available base boxes and should work in any environment.
+The Windows VMs are using custom base boxes; for Windows 7+ I use boxes based on the [boxcutter](https://github.com/boxcutter/windows) templates, so you might be able to reproduce them.
+Anything older is still custom, though.

 ## Configuration
 Certain settings can be configured by creating a `local_config.rb` file in the repository root and setting configuration variables there.
 See `local_config.rb.example` for a sample file.
 You can find the names and defaults of all available configurable settings at the top of the `Vagrantfile`.
-In general, the `Vagrantfile`, rather than the sample, is authoritative.
+The `Vagrantfile`, rather than the sample, is authoritative.